Frequently Asked Questions in Missouri Corrections case now that the Court has Approved the Settlement:

 I thought it was supposed to be paid out in October/December.
-Why is it now November/February?
+Why is it now November/April?

 The first payment got moved back a couple weeks.
 For the second payment, we need to wait 120 days under the settlement agreement for the amount of any unclaimed, undeliverable, or uncashed settlement checks to be determined.
-Therefore, if checks are issued towards the beginning of November, and checks expire after 120 days of issuance, we believe the second payment would be towards the end of February.
+Therefore, since checks were issued on November 18, 2022, and checks expire after 120 days of issuance, which is March 18, 2023, we believe the second payment would be in April.

 Are taxes coming out of my payments?